mozillascience/studyGroup/_posts/2019-10-18-Meet-and-Greet-Bobbin-Event.md

 ---
 title: Study Group Meet and Greet
-text: Start the new year of co-working sessions and tutorials
+text: Social event to start the new year of co-working sessions and tutorials!
 location: The Bobbin
 link: https://github.com/AberdeenStudyGroup/studyGroup/issues/44
 date: 2019-10-18
-startTime: '17:00'
+startTime: '5:00pm'
-endTime: '22:00'
+endTime: '10:00pm'
 ---